microsoft/vstest-docs/RFCs/0001-Test-Platform-Architecture.md

    message.
 7. On execution completion the adapter notifies the engine which then sends a TestExecution.Completed message to the runner with a [TestRunCompletePayload][].
-8. On receiving a discovery complete from the test host the runner then ends the communication with a TestSession.Terminate.
+8. On receiving a execution complete from the test host the runner then ends the communication with a TestSession.Terminate.
 9. On receiving a terminate message the test host process cleanly exits.